njskalski/bernardo/docs/gladius/mission.md

 ### No mouse

 Mouse is a tool for graphics designers, radar operators and architects.
-Not for coders.
-If your IDE requires mouse, you're not doing it right.
+It was successfully adapted to shooters.
+It's also useful with WYSIWYG editors, but these disappeared some time ago.

+If any IDE function requires use of mouse - it's a hindrance.
+Gladius solves this problem rather radically - the TUI library does not support mouse by design.

 ### No setup